-The key to training a dog correctly Is simply to be consistent.
+The key to training a Frenchie to wear a harness simply to be consistent.

 Use the same voice commands, and the same tone of voice, so that they learn exactly what each command means.

-Try and do your dog training at the same time, and in the same place, every day, so your dog gets used to the idea that this time, at this place, it’s learning time.
+Try and do your dog training at the same time, and in the same place, every day, so your French Bulldog gets used to the idea that this time, at this place, it’s learning time.

-A great way to do this is simply to carry some little dog treats in a plastic bag in your pocket, so that when your dog does a good job, you can reward them with a little treat.
+A great way to do this is simply to carry some little dog treats in a plastic bag in your pocket, so that when your Frenchie does a good job wearing a harness, you can reward them with a little treat.